didactic-cs/filius/Readme.md

 # Filius - Simple Network Simulation
 Filius is a network simulator for educational purpose

-## Licencse
+## License
 Filius is provided under the terms of GPLv2 or GPLv3.

 ## Requirements
 Filius is a Java application.
-It is required that there is a Java Runtime Environment 8 or higher.
+A Java Runtime Environment 8 or higher is required.
 Support of Java 8 is deprecated and will end soon.

 For most features, JRE will do.
-The feature to implement and run your own applications (by means of the Software Wizard) requires Java Development Kit.
+The feature to implement and run your own applications (by means of the Software Wizard) requires the Java Development Kit.

 ## OS Support
 Windows, Linux